 Psychological therapy has always been a hot mess.
 Its founding father, Sigmund Freud grew a cult as popular with the Victorians as their love of nipple-rings (Like most of the bold claims I make here, you'll enjoy Googling that shit).

 Freud's shrewd and prolific campaign of spam letters, influencer date rape, and outrageous PR took the world by storm, all the more impressively because he simultaneously told everyone they wanted to fuck their own mothers.
-An ever expanding religious-business franchise, Freudian psychodynamics tapped into the zeitgeist of a people thrust into the misery of newly acquired wealth finding independence from one religious dogma, and desperately searching for another.
+An ever expanding religious-business franchise, Freudian psychodynamics tapped into the zeitgeist of a people thrust into the misery of newly acquired wealth, gaining independence from one religious dogma, byt desperately searching for another.

 The love affair was short-lived.
 Freud loved Jung's science, so long as it supported his theories.
 When Jung could no longer bend the stats to prove the lies, they had an acrimonious break-up.
 Unsurprisingly, Freud accused Jung of wanting to sleep with him, blaming his Daddy issues.
-However, Freud was once again unable to provide any evidence capable of proving his hypothesis to the satisfaction of anyone other than his devout believers.
+However, Freud remained unable to provide any evidence to prove his hypothesis to the satisfaction of anyone other than his devout believers.

 Despite the very shaky (incest, cocaine, and rape based) theoretical foundation of Freudian psycho-analysis, in 2020, thousands of divergent schools of post-Freudian theories still dominate the training of many of today's practicing therapists.